raafik980/raafik980.github.io/_posts/_2024-01-24-charmm-python-interfacer.md

 ```

 ## Conclusion

-This article serves as a quick and dirty way to introduce an interface to custom external programs such as Python packages from CHARMM.
-CHARMM being a
+This article demonstrates a quick and dirty way to introduce an interface to custom external programs such as Python packages from CHARMM.
+Although it is possible to introduce new modules to CHARMM without major restructuring of the program, being a single executable, it would be challenging for beginners to understand the CHARMM source code and make the necessary modifications.
+This article provides a step-by-step guide to introduce a new interface to CHARMM, which can be used as a starting point for more complex interfaces.
+This article also helps to understant certain subroutines in the CHARMM source code, which can be used as a reference for future modifications.